HOME

 A Stockport tramcar heading down Wellington Road with Llyod Road terminus in the background.
 Stockport kept its tramcars until 1951!
 Note tram terminus & corner of the Monarch Laundry in the background.
 The building behind the wall is probably part of Blackbrook Farm.
 I don't really remember this wall!
 Was it demolished to make a laybuy for buses sometime in the 1950s?
 The Manchester-Stockport boundary lies just in the background.
 In the early 20th century this part of Stockport, namely Heaton Chapel, would have been in the county of Lancashire!

 The above photo, taken in the early to mid 1950's, shows a view of Stockport Road from approximately outside the Levenshulme pub.
 Note tram poles converted to electric light standards.
 I wonder what was playing at the Regal?
-Car looks like a Hillman Minx!
+Car looks like a Hillman Minx or Morris Cowley!
 The view is of same area to the photo preceding it! ( Photo via Ken Musgrave)

 The above photo is probably from the early 1950s.
 The clues are that there is no evidence of tramlines or overhead wires, plus the tramline power poles have been converted to electric light standards.
 Although this is a rather dark image it is possible to recognize The Council Offices/Town Hall and several of the shops, namely Pembertons Printers, Kitchings Hardware and Poysers Auto Parts.
 Also note the very neat pavements and curbs.
 These were probably recently renewed as the road surface was raised & the tram tracks were simply buried!
 They are probably still there to this day!
 The bus approaching is a Stockport Corporation vehicle, likely on the 92 service to Hazel Grove.( Photo via Colin Irving )